SpandanM110/SPANDAN_MUKHERJEE_21BCE1132/README.md

 #Github ID: Rovers11 and SpandanM110 (MAIN)

-## TO RUN IN LOCAL HOST IMPLEMENT THIS SNIPPET Chess.js code
+## TO RUN IN LOCAL HOST IMPLEMENT THIS SNIPPET in Chess.js code

 -----